 He made a face, beginning to realize that maybe he'd made a mistake.

 "I'm not a meanie," he replied.

 "I just want to play in the sand," she said, sitting back down in her spot.
 She turned her attention away from him, and began to rebuild her sand castle.

 "Okay," he said, feeling a bit confused.
 He wasn't use to being ignored or overlooked.
 Adults always told him how handsome he was, children his age were always jealous of his many talents.
 He had always felt like he was constantly being attended to.
 But clearly, the girl wanted nothing to do with him.
 "Sorry," he mumbled the apology so low she probably didn't even hear.

-But even though he wouldn't remember that afternoon or the girl his subconscious would remember how strange it felt to like someone to much.
+But even though he wouldn't remember that afternoon or the girl, his subconscious would rememberthe strange, wondeful feel she gave him.
 He would remember that this girl, though he didn't know it, was entirely unique and special— a rose between thorns.

 And maybe that was why he would feel a strange sense of nostalgia when he met her again, many years later.